psalire/Poker-Hand-Auditor/README.md

 ## Interpreting Results

 Above in the sample output, it was found the "high card" and "pair" sample values were not within the lower and upper values of the 99.7% confidence interval.
 The high card sample value was below the lower, and the pair sample value was above the upper.
-This means these sample values fall within 0.3% of the expected outcomes given the current sample size, which is extremely unusual but not completely impossible.
+This means these that sample values fall within 0.3% of the expected outcomes given the current sample size, which is extremely unusual but not completely impossible.
 More samples are needed to reach a conclusion.

+All other outputs including seem reasonable.